 In partnership with the West Virginia and Regional History Center, Monongalia County Courthouse, WVU Press, and WVU Libraries, the Department of History has been able to arrange graduate assistantships for several M.A. students.
 These Assistantships are competitive and in some cases are open to students in other degree programs.
 Graduate Assistantships for M.A. students may come with a stipend, tuition waiver, and student health insurance.
 All admitted M.A. students who apply by the February 1st deadline are considered and do not need to apply separately.
 Additional university-wide graduate assistantships are listed through Handshake.

 For more information about Graduate Assistantships and employment at WVU

 The Department of History normally is able to offer the following awards for graduate students entering the M.A. program.
 Students applying to the M.A. program in history will be automatically considered as eligible for these awards and do not need to apply separately.

 Awarded to two outstanding female graduate students in American history and/or public history.
 Awards are usually given to entering M.A. graduate students for one year, and may include nomination for a university tuition waiver.

 Dennis H. O’Brien Graduate Student Award

-Awarded to two outstanding graduate students focusing on European history.
+Awarded to outstanding graduate students focusing on European history.
 Normally awarded to entering graduate students, but may be given to currently enrolled graduate students with financial need.

 Anna Traubert Graduate Fellowship